NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Planar Migrant.md

 Choose two attribute boosts.
 One must be **Dexterity** or **Constitution**, and one is a free attribute boost.

 You're trained in the Athletics skill and one of the following lore skills: Plane of Air Lore, Plane of Earth Lore, Plane of Fire Lore, Plane of Metal Lore, Plane of Water Lore, or Plane of Wood Lore.
-You gain the [[Feats/Hefty Hauler|Hefty Hauler]] and [[Feats/Prescient Planner|Prescient Planner]] skill feats.
+You gain the [[Hefty Hauler|Hefty Hauler]] and [[Prescient Planner|Prescient Planner]] skill feats.

 *Source: Pathfinder Rage of Elements*
 *OGL*